Chemistry

 Today, Geant4-DNA adopts several approaches for the simulation of water radiolysis:

-• A mesoscopic approach: this approach uses a compartment-based representation which describes the evolution of species through the alteration of species concentrations in different compartments.
-These compartments are created by a voxelization of the simulation volume where species can react with each other within the same voxels, and diffusion is modeled by jumps between adjacent voxels.
+- A mesoscopic approach: this approach uses a compartment-based representation that describes the evolution of species through the alteration of species concentrations in different compartments.
+These compartments are created by voxelizing the simulation volume, where species can react with each other within the same voxels.
+Diffusion is modeled by jumps between adjacent voxels.
 This approach is suitable for a larger number of species in a limited volume.
 See reference 10.

-The examples section includes several examples for the simulation of water radiolysis:
+The examples section includes several extended examples explaining how to simulate water radiolysis: